Some dog breeds don’t drool at all. Some dog breeds drool a lot. Most Rottweiler dogs fall somewhere in between.

 - When your dog takes certain medications that may cause drool as a side effect.

-Notice that while the last three reasons for seeing your Rottweiler drool more than usual are veterinary-related, they are also entirely normal responses you would likely see in any dog breed.
+While the last three reasons for seeing your Rottweiler drool more than usual are veterinary-related, they are also entirely normal responses you would likely see in any dog breed.

 But are there ever times when seeing too much drool is not normal?
-The answer here is yes – read on to learn what to watch for.
+The answer is yes – read on to learn what to watch for.

 When Rottweiler Drooling Is Not Normal

-VCA Animal Hospital explains that in the veterinary field excessive drooling is called hyper-salivation.
+VCA Animal Hospital explains that in the veterinary field, excessive drooling is called hyper-salivation.